Overview

 Article summary

-API Configuration is the process of configuring the parameters and settings necessary for an Application Programming Interface (API) to operate properly.
+API (Application Programming Interface) Configuration is the process of configuring the parameters and settings necessary for an API to operate properly.
 This include setting up data formats (such JSON or XML), defining authentication credentials, creating endpoint URLs, and configuring different API behavior choices.

 API Configuration can be enabled by GET, POST and PUT methods.

-GET method is used to retrieve or get information from a given server using the specified URL.
+• GET method is used to retrieve or get information from a given server using the specified URL.

-POST method is used to send data to a server.
+• POST method is used to send data to a server.
 It is also used for inserting new items to the backend server.

-PUT method is used to update an existing resource.
+• PUT method is used to update an existing resource.

 Figure: API Configuration